ziap/ziap.github.io/content/about/index.md

 purposes.
 But for work, I used many frameworks, and my personal favorites are [Svelte](//svelte.dev/) for front-ends and [Starlette](//www.starlette.io/) for back-ends.
-This website is built with [Zola](//www.getzola.org) because of its ease of setup, incredible speed, and flexible template engine.
+This website is built with [Zola](//www.getzola.org) because of its ease of setting up, incredible speed, and flexible template engine.